twintproject/twint/README.md

 ## Changelog
 ### 2/21/18
 - Added new features:
+    - `--userid` feature allowing a user to search Tweets from a Twitter user's user-id.
     - `--limit` feature allowing a user to specify how many Tweets get scraped (Incriments of 20).
     - `--count` feature to display the total number of Tweets collected at the end of a Tweep session.
     - `--stats` feature to display the number of replies, retweets, and likes.